top of page

 About Us

-Membership is open to all persons interested in the art of Ikebana and the ideals of II, regardless of their previous experience or association with any Ikebana Schools.
+Membership is open to people who are interested in the art of Ikebana and the ideals of I.I.N.Y., regardless of their previous experience or association with any Ikebana Schools.

 For more information about the Ikebana International Headquarters, please visit: https://ikebanahq.org